 Family friendly facilities

-If you are still breast-feeding and feel awkward feeding in front of others whom you don’t yet know, you can sit behind the screen in the Millennium Room.
+If you are still breast-feeding and feel awkward feeding in front of others whom you don’t yet know, you can use the downstairs Millennium Room.

 There is a toilet in the entrance lobby that has changing facilities.
 Please take any dirty nappies home with you.